Meet The Management Team

 Dan Cridland

-Dan has been a member of Bonogin Valley Rural Fire Brigade since 2018, bringing with him decades of experience from his time with the NSW RFS, which he joined in 1997.
-During his service in New South Wales, Dan held the position of Deputy Captain and responded to a wide range of incidents across regional and remote areas.
+Dan has been a member of Bonogin Valley Rural Fire Brigade since 2018 and brings with him more than two decades of firefighting experience.
+He began his service with the NSW Rural Fire Service in 1997, where he progressed to the role of Deputy Captain and responded to incidents across regional and remote areas of New South Wales.

-For Dan, the best part of the brigade is the people.
-“There’s nothing stronger than the heart of a volunteer,” he says, a belief reinforced during deployments to fire-affected communities in remote southwest Queensland.
-Among his most meaningful experiences are those moments spent supporting exhausted local crews and residents during major wildfire events.
+For Dan, the most rewarding part of the brigade is the people.
+“There’s nothing stronger than the heart of a volunteer,” he says, a belief shaped by deployments to fire-affected communities in remote southwest Queensland, where supporting exhausted crews and residents during major wildfire events left a lasting impact.

 Fourth Officer